zgendao/auth-service/README.md

 `POST /auth/register`

-After the user get the [register token](#create-register-token-endpoint) they can register.
+After the user gets the [register token](#create-register-token-endpoint) they can register.
 It can be done by sending the eth_address, and the signature alongside with the register token.
 Note, that the register is very strict, the first action is always to delete the register token even if the registration NOT finished properly.
-After registration the system automatically log in the user.
+After registration the system automatically logs in the user.

 #### Request